Collecting Antique Chinese Porcelain

 Peranakan porcelain

-It can be a bit difficult to understand the difference between porcelain and other wares in the case of Chinese ceramics.
-This is especially the case in the land and language where porcelain was first produced.
+It can be a bit difficult to understand the difference between porcelain and other fears in the case of Chinese ceramics.
+This is especially the case in the country and language where porcelain was first produced.
 Frequently all types of glazed ceramics are called "porcelain" by Chinese collectors, even if they would be classified as glazed pottery.

 Click here to see a definition.